A New Generation Overthrows Gender

 While the number of transgender clients seeking counseling and support has significantly climbed, Ehrensaft says, the number who want to transition from male to female or female to male has been steadily dropping.

 A much greater percentage, she says, tell Ehrensaft they are " 'kind of the person that matches the sex on my birth certificate, but kind of not, as well.
-I'm going to use "they" instead of '"he" or "she," because those are not choices that fit me at all.' "
+I'm going to use "they" instead of "he" or "she," because those are not choices that fit me at all.' "

 And there is growing evidence that even those outside the transgender community, especially young people, are accepting this new understanding of gender.